Slavery and Freedom

 As to the trade in slaves or negroes, in which the inhabitants there would like to engage in Curacao [a Dutch colony and important slave trade center], it is open to them, as to other traders, but not at a lower price, because the Company would be too great a loser.
 As however the importation of negroes would greatly benefit the cultivation of the soil and we are very anxious for its promotion, because the welfare of the country mostly depends on it, we have agreed and resolved to make a trial with a number of negroes, whom we shall send to you by the first ship or ships from Curacao.
 You must sell these at public auction to the highest bidder, on condition that they are not to be carried off from there, but employed in cultivating the soil.
 (Documents Relating to the Colonial History of the State of New York, vol. XIV)

-On September 2, 1662, forty men and women brought from Curacao were sold to the public, who could pay for them in beaver pelts beef, pork, wheat, or peas.
-Ships also continued to arrive directly from Africa.
-The Wapen van Amsterdam embarked 354 people in the Indian Ocean island of Madagascar in 1663; and on July 8, 1664, just before the colony passed into British hands, a group of West Central Africans landed in New Amsterdam.
+Ships also continued to arrive directly from Africa and Africans could be paid for in beaver pelts, wheat, rye, peas, or salted beef and pork .
+The Wapen van Amsterdam embarked 354 people in the Indian Ocean island of Madagascar in 1663; and on August 15, 1664, just before the colony passed into British hands, a group of West Central Africans landed in New Amsterdam.
 The Gideon had embarked 421 people at Loango, but only 348 had made it to Curacao.
-From there an unknown number continued the voyage, and 291—154 men and 137 women—landed in New Amsterdam, the last Africans brought by the Dutch.
+From there 300 continued the voyage, and 291—154 men and 137 women—landed in New Amsterdam, the last Africans brought by the Dutch.

 Under British rule, New York became a more aggressive actor in the transatlantic slave trade.
 The Duke of York (the future King James II)—for whom the city and the colony were renamed—was a major shareholder of the Royal African Company, the British firm that held the monopoly in the British slave trade.
 He granted port privileges to ships engaged in the slave trade, and encouraged New York residents to become more actively involved in it.